2023 J. Erik Jonsson Ethics Award

 The Cary M. Maguire Center for Ethics and Public Responsibility

-is pleased to announce the recipient of the 2023
+is pleased to announce the recipients of the 2023

 Peter S. Brodsky